ldutoit/QC_Zoo_Workshop/index.md

 ## Getting started

-We'll make use of New Zealand High Performance Computing infrastructure.
-If you're working or studying at the University of Otago, it is practically free and unlimited computing power.
+We'll make use of New Zealand High Performance Computing infrastructure [NeSI](https://www.nesi.org.nz/).
+If you're working or studying at the University of Otago, it is practically free and [unlimited](https://support.nesi.org.nz/hc/en-gb/articles/360000204076-Mahuika-Slurm-Partitions) computing power.
 It also has the advantages of being unbreakable, potentially running your analyses when you sleep or when you use your computer for other things.
-Finally, it comes loaded with a multiple of bioinformatic and genomic softarwes pre-installed and a highly competent, fully dedicated support team.
-Finally, being comfortable with such a resource is an amazing translational skill to add to your CV
+It comes loaded with a multiple of bioinformatic and genomic softwares pre-installed and a highly competent, fully dedicated support team.
+Finally, being comfortable with such a resource is an amazing translational skill to add to your already glowing skill set!

 * If you have a [NeSI account](https://www.nesi.org.nz/),  use it to log into the [Jupyter hub](https://jupyter.nesi.org.nz/hub/login?next=%2Fhub%2F).
 If you are not sure how, you can follow detailed instructions at [jupyter_hub.md](jupyter_hub.md).